AgenticAITest/react-admin-foundation/docs/module-sandbox-setup.md

 ## Overview

-The Module Sandbox provides a complete isolated development environment for creating and testing business modules before integrating them into the main React Admin Foundation.
-This guide explains how to set up a separate repository for independent module development.
+The Module Sandbox provides a complete isolated development environment for creating and testing business modules using a clean plugin architecture.
+This system enables business analysts to develop functional modules with AI assistance while maintaining proper separation of concerns and production-ready patterns.

 ## 🎯 Why Use a Separate Repository?